sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/saas/index.md

 ### Onboarding goals and milestones

 Your onboarding will take up to three months.
 During this time, you should acquire the necessary domain knowledge and experience that will allow you to succeed in the role of [software engineer](../../roles#software-engineer) within your [seniority level](../../career-development/framework.md#levels).
-This process is a team effort, and your success depends not only on your actions but also on full support from your team and manager.
+This process is a team effort, and your success depends not only on your actions, but also on full support from your team and manager.

 We are applying 30/60/90 day patterns and breaking down the onboarding process into three milestones, each with defined themes and outcomes to keep things organized and clarify what you should expect.